-Sr. Name of the Company Principal place Carrying Amount as Carrying Amount as % of ownership No. of business at 31 March, 2023 at 31 March, 2022 interest 24 Shrilekha Business Consultancy Private Limited (Joint venture) (Shrilekha Business Consultancy Limited) India - 4,026.12 74.95%
+Sr. No. Name of the Company Principal place of business Carrying Amount as at 31 March, 2023 Carrying Amount as at 31 March, 2022 % of ownership interest 24 Shrilekha Business Consultancy Private Limited (Joint venture) India - 4,026.12 74.95% (Shrilekha Business Consultancy Limited)

-To be considered upto 9 November 2022 owing to the Composite Scheme of Arrangement and Amalgamation in Shriram group (refer note 68)
+\ To be considered upto 9 November 2022 owing to the Composite Scheme of Arrangement and Amalgamation in Shriram group (refer note 68)